mikeeggertsen/kong-example/README.md

 ## Kong Configuration

-The `kong.yml` file contains the declarative configuration for Kong:
+The `kong.yml` file contains the declarative configuration for Kong in production:

 ```yaml
 _format_version: "3.0"